faerber-lab/SemRepo/README.md

 SemRepo’s services and documentation are available at: **[https://semrepo.org](https://semrepo.org/)**:

-1. **Data Access**: RDF data dumps are available via [Zenodo (https://doi.org/10.5281/zenodo.15399468)](https://zenodo.org/records/15399468), and periodically updated (approx. twice per year).
+1. **Data Access**: RDF data dumps are available via [Zenodo](https://doi.org/10.5281/zenodo.15399468) and are periodically updated (approximately twice per year).

-2. **Query Services**: The dataset is hosted in a public triple store with SPARQL endpoint at https://semrepo.org/sparql.
+2. **Query Services**: The dataset is hosted in a public triple store with a SPARQL endpoint at [https://semrepo.org/sparql](https://semrepo.org/sparql).

-3. **Open-source Pipeline**: We release the full source code for the knowledge graph construction and automatic interlinking, enabling future extensions of SemRepo.
+3. **Open-source Pipeline**: We release the full source code for knowledge graph construction and automatic interlinking, enabling reproducibility and future extensions of SemRepo.

-4. **URI resolution** of the SemRepo Knowledge Graph within the Linked Open Data Cloud.
+4. **URI Resolution**: SemRepo supports persistent URI resolution for entities within the Linked Open Data cloud.

 ## Ontology and Metadata Descriptions